Narasimhasuraboina/Blood-donation/README.md

  # 🩸 Blood Donation Management System

-A full-stack **Blood Donation Management System** that connects blood donors and requesters.
+ **Blood Donation Management System** that connects blood donors and requesters.
 This application allows donors to register, users to create blood requests, and tracks donation history securely.

 This project is developed as an **academic / final-year full-stack project** using modern web technologies.